anthonyss09/BarKeeper-2.0/README.md

 ## creating & editing recipes

 `useCreateRecipeMutation` is an endpoint in [apiSlice](/client/src/features/api/apiSlice.js). `useCreateRecipeMutation` sends an update to server thanks the query addon from redux toolkit.
-Query supports data fetching and data caching which bar keeper takes advantage by invalidating tags and updating data on the fly.
+Query supports data fetching and data caching which Bar keeper takes advantage of by invalidating tags and updating data on the fly.

 ![createRecipe](/client/src/assets/images/createForm.png)